Tahazouggari/NewsMobileApp/README.md

 ## Getting started

 This is a simple news application made with Java and Kotlin for the backend.
 The application is built using the MVVM architecture to ensure a clean and maintainable code structure.
-For more information, please check the Github pages. https://tahazouggari.github.io/NewsMobileApp/
+For more information, please check the Github pages https://tahazouggari.github.io/NewsMobileApp/

 # Project Structure